rosenbergj/phillyshavuot-web/docs/index.markdown

 | 11:00–11:50pm | Full-group panel |
 | 12:00–4:45am | Learning sessions and desserts throughout the night! |
 | 5:00am | Shacharit (morning) services |

+### Code of Conduct

+All attendees are expected to adhere to the following code of conduct:

+The expectation of this event is that all interactions are based on mutual respect and are free from harassment, including sexual harassment.
+Interpersonal interactions should be free of unwelcome touching, unwelcome expressions of intimacy, unwelcome topics of conversation, or other unwelcome conduct.
+This community comprises many different perspectives and identities, and we should not expect to completely agree with each other all the time.
+Listen carefully, and speak kindly and with respect; we all have much to learn from one another.
+Those who are not able to abide by these guidelines will be asked to leave.

 # Sponsorship